 In a nutshell:

-What you need to do is place and staple it around the room using ¾ inch staples or brad nails.
+What you need to do is place and staple this product around the room using ¾ inch staples or brad nails.
 It is easy to cut CWS (Contour Wall System) with sharp track cutter.
 You will be able to make small pieces without problem, even cut at 45 degree angle.
-After installing the slat around the perimeter of the room, around doors and windows, add a layer of padding.
+After installing the strip around the perimeter of the room, by doors and windows, add a layer of padding.

 Remove all furniture from the walls.
 If the room is empty it is even better.
 Measure each wall; width and height.
 Disregard the windows.

-Lets say that a wall is 130″ wide, you will need 3 widths of fabric for 54″ wide (3 x 54″ = 162″).
+Let’s say that a wall is 130″ wide, you will need 3 widths of fabric for 54″ wide (3 x 54″ = 162″).
 For a 48″ fabric, count also 3 widths (3 x 48″ = 144″) And so one with the other 3 walls.